OOOO…, as scripted in my previous post, I really had a long break but my learning process had enough(sometimes more than enough) to digest.

 After T break :

-I shared that thought to my fellow tester, he laughed at me and said “Don’t waste your time buddy” but post-lunch, I again stressed him “Mate, lets try that out”.
+I have decided not to work on that non-reproducible bugs immediately, so I postponed that to post-lunch and during lunch time, I shared that thought to my fellow tester, he laughed at me and said “Don’t waste your time buddy” but post-lunch, I again stressed him “Mate, lets try that out”.

 It took a lot from three of us (nearly 1hr and 20 minutes of questions, tricks and guess works, tackling traps..).